spruteanu/scrambler/docs/Design.md

 * If no fields are defined, classpath will be scanned for class definition resource using following naming convention:<br/>
 ``"Class name" + "-definition.groovy"``, that for ``Person.class`` will match ``Person-definition.groovy``
 * Often it is needed to populate a field based on some field' datas of created class.
-DataScrambler API allows that using ``org.prismus.scrambler.data.ReferenceValue`` rule.
+DataScrambler API allows that using ``org.prismus.scrambler.data.ReferenceData`` rule.
 See bellow more details.

 ![Instance data classes](instance-data-class-dgm.png)